BHOOTHNATH TEMPLE MANDI, HIMACHAL PRADESH

 Let me answer this for you.
 The people here take pride in mentioning the fact that while Banares (KASHI) has 80 temples in total, Mandi alone has 81 temples.
 Mandi is well known for its 81 old stone temples and is often called the “VARANASI OF HIMACHAL”.
 The town has remains of old temples and notable examples of ‘colonial’ architecture for temples.

 The temples of BHOOTHNATH, Trilokinath, Panchvaktra, and Shayamkali are among the more famous ones.
 The week-long INTERNATIONAL SHIVRATRI FAIR AKA CELEBRATION in Mandi is the major attraction of the place every year.

 According to yet another legend, Raj Madhav, the deity who ruled the state of Mandi, along with other hill deities, visits the temple and offers prayers before beginning with a procession during the festival of Shivaratri.
 It was constructed when the state capital was being shifted from Bhiuli to its current place.
-This is among the prominent Hindu Temples which is dedicated to Lord Shiva who is known as the God of destruction.

 IS IT MANDI SAFE?